ralphschaefer/clusterRedesign/cluster.md

 **THEREFORE**:

-* An other mechanism should be uses for big and frequent: eg. [Kafka](https://kafka.apache.org/).
+* An other mechanism should be uses for big and frequent messages: eg. [Kafka](https://kafka.apache.org/).
 An easy way to get this up & running it the [Confluent platform](https://www.confluent.io/); once
 again: not for free, but very useful.